Koredotcom/docs/docs/xo/contactcenter/configurations/advanced-settings/handling-sensitive-data.md

 Contact Center AI allows you to redact any sensitive information that customers share.
 When you enable redaction for sensitive information, you can transform its value into a pattern that doesn’t contain comprehensible data.
 [Learn more](../advanced-settings/sensitive-data-masking.md).

-PII Data that passes through SmartAssist is managed as follows:
+PII Data that passes through Contact Center AI is managed as follows:

 For chat conversations: In the response, the system tracks and identifies sensitive information and type of sensitivity (PII, PCI, PHI).